GROUND UP CAMPS RUN ON THE WINTER, SPRING AND SUMMER BREAKS

-Drop the kids off at Ground Up SUMMER CAMP and let them “hang out” with us!
+Drop the kids off at Ground Up CAMP and let them “hang out” with us!

-This summer we are offering a range of programs from outdoors focused to competition focused to just pure fun focused!
-All of our councilors and teachers are certified climbing instructors and coaches with a wealth of experience they cannot wait to share with Squamish’s next generation of climbers.
+Throughout the year, Ground Up offers a variety of camps to help kids learn fundamental physical literacy skills, learn climbing and build friendships.
+Our winter programs focus on creativity and active learning indoors through the “Base Camp” schedule, while our summer camps range of programs from outdoors focused to competition focused to just pure fun focused!
+All of our counsellors and instructors are certified climbing instructors and coaches with a wealth of experience they cannot wait to share with Squamish’s next generation of climbers.
 The programs are running 3 – 5 days.

 As with all of our programs we focus on teaching climbing through games, lessons and community building.
 All our campers have the opportunity to learn about their community, climbing and themselves.

 REGISTER FOR SPRING AND SUMMER CAMPS- COMING SOON!

 Ground Up is also associated with KidSport BC through Sport Climbing BC.
 This means our kids are eligible to apply for grants to help make our programs affordable!
 Apply here.

 DESCRIPTION: Each day campers will learn a little more about climbing, a little more about their community and a little more about themselves.
 Days are filled with climbing lessons, time outside in the local park, arts and crafts, giant obstacle courses through the gym, free-climbing time and lots of games.

 SKILLS: Base camp covers the basics and is appropriate for beginner climbers and intermediate climbers.
 If you have the basics down from one of our other courses or programs then our instructors will cater to offer more comprehensive training and new skills.

 PREREQUISITES: A zest for climbing, making new friends and learning new skills.